 Fluency in English, at ease with computers, basic mathematics.

-This is a first but thorough course in data management.
 The course includes extensive practical work in the design, construction and use of databases in the students' field of study.
-Practical work involves MySQL and Microsoft Access, possibly other database software such as Postgres or Oracle.
-The main focus is on research data.
+Practical work involves MySQL and Microsoft Access.

 - demonstrate a managerial perspective on an organization's memory;

-- create (meaning design) a database for a realistic problem situation in their field of study;
+- design and implement a database for a problem in their field of study;

 - do advanced database querying exercises;